sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

     Sampling 1 trial sequences using the class <class 'sweetpea.sampling_strategies.uniform_combinatoric.UniformCombinatoricSamplingStrategy'>

-The result of this synthesis is based on pseudo-random number generation, and so the output will likely not be the same every time.
-However, when we ran the code to write this tutorial, we got the following output:
+The result of this synthesis is based on pseudo-random number generation, and so the output will not be the same every time.
+However, when we ran the code to write this tutorial, we saw the following output (your output should look similar, though probably not identical):

 .. doctest::
     :options: +SKIP